fataliti/AudioPlayerDll/README.md

 # AudioPlayerDll

-A lightweight extension for playing audio files using WMPLib.
+A lightweight GameMaker extension for playing audio files using WMPLib.
 Made it for [Fatalny-Direct](https://github.com/fataliti/Fatalny-Direct)

 ### `PlayerInit()`